Jan Duiker

 Jan Duiker (also Johannes Duiker) (The Hague, 1 March 1890 – Amsterdam, 23 February 1935) was a Dutch architect.
-Partnership with Bernard Bijvoet from 1919 until 1925.
+Partnership with Bernard Bijvoet from 1917 until 1935.
 For the commission of the Zonnestraal project the architects were recommended by Hendrik Berlage.
-Bijvoet left the Netherlands in 1925 to work in Paris with Pierre Chareau for projects such as Maison de Verre et al. Jan Duiker is one of the most important representatives of the Constructivist movement.
+Bijvoet's first wife Jacoba Ezerman was closely related to the'grand man' of Zonnestraal, Jan van Zutphen.
+Bijvoet left the Netherlands in 1925, where after some time, he started to work in Paris with Pierre Chareau for projects such as Maison de Verre et al. Meanwhile he continued to collaborate with Duiker and returned in 1945.
+Jan Duiker is one of the most important representatives of the Modern movement,'Het Nieuwe Bouwen'.
 He is buried at Zorgvlied cemetery.